Nike-Inc/koheesio/README.md

 Data Pipelines.

-### What sets Koheesio apart from other libraries?"
+### What sets Koheesio apart from other libraries?
 Koheesio encapsulates years of data engineering expertise, fostering a collaborative and innovative community.
 While similar libraries exist, Koheesio's focus on data pipelines, integration with PySpark, and specific design for tasks like data transformation, ETL jobs, data validation, and large-scale data processing sets it apart.